 Odyssey Trust Company

-Odyssey is committed to protection of personal information entrusted to us and as such our employees are regularly trained on the policies and procedures we use in order to keep your information secure.
+Odyssey is committed to the protection of personal information entrusted to us and as such our employees are regularly trained on the policies and procedures we use to keep your information secure.
 We have adopted the following standards and practices.

 Collection and Consent